firefox-devtools/firefox-devtools.github.io/README.md

 # Firefox Developer Tools

-These are the tools provided by Firefox for developers to inspect Web code.
+These are the tools provided by [Firefox](https://www.mozilla.org/firefox/) for developers to inspect Web code.

-This repository is a hub that points to Developer Tools resources.

 We abide by our [code of conduct](CODE_OF_CONDUCT.md), and expect all contributors to do the same.

 ## Documentation

 * [End user guides](https://developer.mozilla.org/en-US/docs/Tools).
-* [Developers](https://dxr.mozilla.org/mozilla-central/source/devtools/docs/) documentation - here's [an HTML version of these documents](http://firefox-dev.tools/docs/) as well.
+* [Developers](https://dxr.mozilla.org/mozilla-central/source/devtools/docs/) documentation - here's [an HTML version of these documents](http://docs.firefox-dev.tools/) as well.
 * Not strictly a roadmap, but these are [some of our 2017 goals](https://groups.google.com/forum/#!topic/mozilla.dev.developer-tools/e-WTOb1U8Sc).

 ## News and demos